kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/Prolog/README.md

 ## Context
 ### Concurrent DBSCAN algorithm (MapReduce pattern)
-The parallel DBSCAN algorithm is based on the [MapReduce pattern](https://en.wikipedia.org/wiki/MapReduce), a widely used pattern in concurrent programming, and proceeds as follows:
+The parallel DBSCAN algorithm is based on the [MapReduce pattern](https://en.wikipedia.org/wiki/MapReduce) and proceeds as follows:
   1. Create partitions on the data
   2. Apply the DBSCAN algorithm over each partition
   3. Reduce the results by merging the clusters from all partition to create one single result.
 Intersecting clusters must be merged

-In this part of the project, the 3rd step (merging the partitions step) will be implemented.
+***In this part of the project, the 3rd step (merging the partitions step) will be implemented.***

-## Algorithm (Merge)
+## Merging algorithm

 <!-- The description can be illustrated as such: -->
 <p align="center">